 Further agreements on working hours can be discussed and mentioned in the contract after negotiation between the two parties.

-However, an employee is not allowed to work more than 12 hours a day, except working under below circumstances with a request from the employer:
+Singapore’s work culture emphasizes group achievement, discipline, and diversity.
+However, an employee is not allowed to work more than 12 hours a day, except working under the below circumstances with a request from the employer:

 - An accident;

-- Protection of community life, national defence or security;
+- Protection of community life, national defense, or security;

 - Urgent operation to machinery or plant;